 Ease the stress of your applicant’s cash flow assumptions with the SBA 504 Program.
 The long-term, fully amortizing loan, with competitive fixed rate, gives you a more dependable conventional loan, which thanks to the SBA 504 Program, already has a well secured 50% Loan to Value ratio.

 Easy to use

 Make things simpler for your borrower.
-You can contact SCTD to have an eligibility screening consultation via phone or in person at the site, when we will draft a Summary Worksheet that will dissect the project as a 504.
+Our LOI document provides a summary page describing the borrower’s estimated payments for the TPL and SBA loans, sources and uses of funds, and other details such as rate, term and down payment required in an intuitive format making decision criteria easy to see and understand.
+You can contact SCTD to have an eligibility screening consultation via phone or in person at the site when we will draft a Summary Worksheet that will dissect the project as a 504.
 The SCTD LOI document will also explain program costs, prepayment costs, and closing expenses in a way that is borrower centric in its presentation.
 Your borrower will appreciate options, especially one with a long-term, fully amortizing, fixed rate.

 Be More Competitive

 You have limited options when you are looking at a project alone.
 Participation with another area lender gives you a slight advantage, but participating with a fully subordinate lender that does not expect to share in your position gives you the ability to be more aggressive in your pricing with a conventional loan at 50% LTV.